 - 1 lime cut into 4 wedges

-- 300g jasmine rice (or basmati, or long grain)
+- 200 g jasmine rice or basmati, or long grain

 This is a collaborative post with the ‘LAMB.
 Tasty Easy Fun’ campaign.
 ‘LAMB.
 Tasty Easy Fun’ is an EU funded campaign which aims to increase the use of lamb in everyday cooking.
 Lamb is often considered difficult to cook, expensive, or something to be saved for Sunday roasts.
 The aim of the campaign is to demonstrate just how tasty, easy and fun lamb is to cook with every day of the week!
 They also have a wonderful website, full of tasty and easy lamb recipes that go way beyond the traditional roast lamb we all know and love.